Darxo/Hardened/README.md

 - **Cut Artery** now applies 3 stack of bleed when inflicted
 - **Cut Throat** now applies 6 stack of bleed when inflicted

+### Misc

+- Knockback of all skills is reworked and standardized.
+It still always knocks someone back in a straight line, if user and target are on the same axis and there is space behind the target.
+In all other cases the destination is now random, instead of fixed and clock-wise

 ## Items

 ### Weapons